InfiniteCuriosity/Ethical_use_of_AI/README.md

 I find this to be highly questionable, and very likely unethical.
 Even a bad recruiter can spot this a mile away.
 We will see how to test for this a little later down this document.

 2. Using AI to cheat on tests and interviews.
 I totally guarantee this will backfire on you, and probably pretty fast.
 The company is hiring you, not ChatGPT or ClaudeCode.
-This is called the <b>Competncy Gap</b> by recruiters.
+This is called the <b>Compentency Gap</b> by recruiters.
+<href = https://www.forbes.com/sites/shannonmckeen/2026/05/18/ai-is-creating-a-dangerous-illusion-of-competence/>AI Is Creating A Dangerous Illusion Of Competence</a>

-3. Ghostwriting and/or spamming
+4. Ghostwriting and/or spamming
 There is nothing wrong with doing a search to learn more.
 But it's a non-negotiable that you mention when you use other people's work, including AI.

-4. Blatant AI plagiarism in the job search process: a YouTube video:
+5. Blatant AI plagiarism in the job search process: a YouTube video:
 <a href = "https://www.youtube.com/watch?v=A4Z2S1idVWc">The use of AI plagiarism in the job search process</a>

 <b>How to write a great prompt to AI:</b>